whitemike889/VimeoNetworking/README.md

 - iOS (8.0+)
 - tvOS (9.0+)

-## Installing with CocoaPods
+## Installing
-At this stage of development VimeoNetworking is not yet available as CocoaPod via the public Podspecs repo.
+At this stage of development VimeoNetworking is not yet available as a CocoaPod via the public Podspecs repo.
 For now we recommend including it in your project as a submodule.
 If you'd still like to work with VimeoNetworking as a development pod, simply configure your Podfile as shown below.

 To get started integrating `VimeoNetworking`, add the following lines to your `Podfile` and run `pod install`: